-- 3. All questions on order shall be decided by the presiding officer of the Council with the sight of appeal to the Council of any Council member. - 4.
-Motions shall be reduced to writing when required by the presiding officer of the Council or any Councilmember of the Council.
+- 4. Motions shall be reduced to writing when required by the presiding officer of the Council or any member of the Council.
 All resolutions and ordinances shall be in writing.
-The substance of Councilmember proposed amendments to resolutions and ordinances should be communicated to the City Manager whenever possible in order that City staff may reduce such amendments to writing for distribution by hard copy and emailEmail to remaining Councilmembers no later than 5:00five p.m. on Council meeting days; provided, however, that nothing herein shall preclude amendments from being offered later, including orally during Council consideration of such resolutions and ordinances.

-3.12 Voting.
-Each Councilmember present shall vote on all questions put to the Council.
-The duty to vote shall be excused when a Councilmember has a financial interest in the question or, in quasi-judicial matters, where a Councilmember has an appearance of fairness concernproblem.
-When voting on any matter before the Council, a majority of the entire membership of the Council is required for passage of any ordinance, resolution or motion, provided that a simple majority of the Councilmembers present shall be sufficient with respect to the following motions:

-- 1. To adjourn, to table or continue a matter, - 2.
+The substance of Councilmember proposed amendments to resolutions and ordinances should be communicated to the City Manager whenever possible in order that City staff may reduce such amendments to writing for distribution by hard copy and email to remaining Councilmembers no later than five p.m. on Council meeting days; provided, however, that nothing herein shall preclude amendments from being offered later, including orally during Council consideration of such resolutions and ordinances. - 3.12 Voting.
+Each member present shall vote on all questions put to the Council.
+The duty to vote shall be excused when a Councilmember has a financial interest in the question or, in quasijudicial matters, where a Councilmember has an appearance of fairness problem.
+When voting on any matter before the Council, a majority of the entire membership of the Council is required for passage of any ordinance, resolution or motion, provided that a simple majority of the members present shall be sufficient with respect to the following motions: - 1.
+To adjourn, to table or continue a matter, - 2.
 To go into or out of executive session, - 3.
-To schedule a special meeting of the City-Council, - 4.
+To schedule a special meeting of the City Council, - 4.
 To add or remove items on a future Council meeting agenda, - 5.
 To approve or authorize the sending of a letter or other communication so long as the letter or communication sets forth a policy or position previously agreed to by a majority of the entire Council membership, - 6.
 To establish the date for a public hearing, unless such hearing is required to be set by ordinance or resolution, - 7.
-To authorize call for bids or requests for proposals, and - To approve a Consent Cealendar, provided that any ordinance, any grant or revocation of franchise or license, or any resolution for payment of money included on the Consent calendar, has first been removed, and. - 9.
-To authorize a Councilmember to serve as presiding officer in the event of the absence, extended unavailability or vacancies in the offices of both the Mayor and Deputy Mayor.

-3.13 Tie Votes.
+To authorize call for bids or requests for proposals, and - 8.
+To approve a Consent calendar, provided that any ordinance, any grant or revocation of franchise or license, or any resolution for payment of money included on the Consent calendar, has first been removed. - 9.
+To authorize a Councilmember to serve as presiding officer in the event of the absence, extended unavailability or vacancies in the offices of both the Mayor and Deputy Mayor. - 3.13 Tie Votes.
 A tie vote, on a matter requiring four affirmative votes for passage, shall not be dispositive of the matter voted upon, but shall be deemed to have tabled the matter until the next succeeding regular meeting at which all seven Councilmembers are present.
-At that meeting, any Councilmember may move to take the matter off the table.

-3.14 Non-Tie Vote with Lack of Affirmative Votes.
-A non-tie vote which fails for a lack of four affirmative votes, as to a matter which requires at least four affirmative votes for passage, shall be deemed to defeat the matter voted upon.
-Any Councilmember may move to reconsider the matter at the next succeeding regular meeting at which all seven Councilmembers are present.

-3.15 Motions to Reconsider.
-Except as provided in Section 3.14, motions to reconsider must be made by a member who votes with the majority, and at the same or next succeeding meeting of the Council.

-3.16 Motions to Lay A Matter on the Table.
+At that meeting, any member may move to take the matter off the table. - 3.14 Non-Tie Vote with Lack of Affirmative Votes.
+A non-tie vote which fails for a lack of four affirmative votes, as to a matter which requires four affirmative votes for passage, shall be deemed to defeat the matter voted upon.
+Any Councilmember may move to reconsider the matter at the next succeeding regular meeting at which all seven Councilmembers are present. - 3.15 Motions to Reconsider.
+Except as provided in Section 3.14, motions to reconsider must be made by a member who votes with the majority, and at the same or next succeeding meeting of the Council. - 3.16 Motions to Lay A Matter on the Table.
 Motions to lay any matter on the table shall be first in order; and on all questions, the last amendment, the most distant day, and the largest sum shall be put first.